WELCOME! to DIVERSIFLY – The Urban Birds Project

 ATM the street artist will be providing two wonderful pictures for the book cover of DIVERSIFLY

-The following poets will each write a poem based on their own everyday encounter with birds or a bird within one of Britain’s towns or cities… Their poems will be published in the DIVERSIFLY book – and we hope this will encourage you to also want to be part of the book!
+The following poets have written a poem based on their own everyday encounter with birds or a bird within one of Britain’s towns or cities… Their poems are published in the DIVERSIFLY book

 None of these poets are “known” for their Nature Poetry… In fact for some this will be the first time they attempt to write about a bird or birds.
 They were chosen to encourage you all to “have a go” – even if it is out of your comfort zone.